sanousy/EMMET-JS-compiler/README.md

 let html = EMMET.parse( \`div.class#id[Style="color:red"]+p{Hello this is the new era of EMMET}\`);

-  Remark: this compiler does not support number of repitittion because it targets storing real examples no need for generic instructions.
+  Remark: this compiler does not support number of repitittion because it targets storing page contents, so no need for generic instructions.
   If you think generic ( i.e 3il>p hello) is required please tell me why.